YangXiaocui1215/yangxiaocui1215.github.io/_pages/about.md

 My research focuses on Natural Language Processing, Affective Computing, Multimodal Sentiment Analysis, ...

-I have published 20 papers in conferences/journals such as ACL, ACM MM, COLING, IEEE TMM, ICASSP, and so on, with 5 of them as the first author.
+I have published more than 30 papers in conferences/journals such as ACL, ACM MM, COLING, IEEE TMM, ICASSP, and so on, with 5 of them as the first author.
 And other papers are under review.
 If you are interested in discussing or collaborating with me, please contact me.